Author Sandy White writes … at last

 Coach

 Why is my office in the motor coach so spartan?
-Because each night the wall behind where I sit pulls down to reveal a Murphy bed.
+Because each night the wall behind where I sit pulls down to reveal a comfortable Murphy bed.

 Home